 Regional Fellows Program

-Each fellowship team is composed of an honorary fellow – an elected or appointed chief executive who will serve as the symbolic head of each team; three senior leaders in planning, economic development, or transportation, who will be actively engaged in the program; and a program coordinator – a midlevel career official who will support the fellows and manage their work.
-A full list of participants is available in our Regional Fellows Directory.
+ULI Washington selected three jurisdictions in the Metropolitan Washington Region to participate – Montgomery County, Maryland; Fairfax County, Virginia; and the City of Alexandria, Virginia.
+The cohort of Fellows was comprised of four fellows and a program coordinator from each jurisdiction.
+Each fellowship team was composed of an honorary fellow – an elected or appointed chief executive, who served as the symbolic head of each team; three senior leaders in planning, economic development, or transportation, who actively engaged in the program; and a program coordinator – a midlevel career official who supported the fellows and managed their work.
+A full list of participants is available in the Regional Fellows Directory.

 Between February and September 2017, each Fellowship team selected an intractable challenge and hosted a Panel of experts to study and make recommendations on that challenge through a two-day Technical Assistance Panel, or TAP.

 Throughout the TAP process, each Fellowship Team was aided by two faculty members – prestigious real estate experts and active ULI Washington members – who volunteered their time over nine months to scope the challenge, assemble the panel, guide the panel’s work over the two-day TAP by serving as co-Chairs of the group, and provide follow-up to the Fellowship team after the Panel’s conclusion.

 In addition to hosting a TAP, each Regional Fellow served as a Panelist for a TAP in a different Fellowship jurisdiction.
 This cross-fertilization of talent allowed Fellowship teams to receive targeted, practical technical assistance, and to engage in multiple opportunities for knowledge-sharing among peers in neighboring fellowship jurisdictions.

 ULI Washington has released its report, Documenting the Regional Fellows Program, which can be found here.